 What’s the difference between an infraction, misdemeanor or felony?

-Am I better off with a public defender or private defense lawyer in Vista?
+Am I better off with a public defender or private lawyer?

 First, it’s important to recognize that only those who cannot afford an attorney are provided a public defender.
 If you aren’t experiencing financial hardships, you will either need to hire an attorney or go without one, which is never a good choice.

 If you have the option of a public defender, you should know that while many people mistakenly believe public attorneys aren’t as good as private ones, that’s really a myth.
 A hardworking lawyer dedicated to your case will help you whether he is part of the public defender’s office or a privately-hired defense lawyer.
 Unfortunately though, you cannot be assigned a public defender until you have been charged with a crime.

 If you are under investigation, a criminal defense attorney can help protect your rights and this can make a major difference in helping you fight the charges if they are filed.
 A public defender cannot help you with this stage of the process since they cannot be assigned until after the charges are filed.

 As a final benefit, it’s worth mentioning that you cannot pick your public defender, but you have your choice when it comes to selecting the right private defense attorney you would like to work with.

 Is a Private Defense Attorney Really Worth the Money?